ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

     if(typeof web3 === 'undefined')
         web3 = new Web3(new Web3.providers.HttpProvider('http://localhost:8545'));

-Run your Ðapp
+Run your dapp
 ~~~~~~~~~~~~~

-Now we can run our Ðapp by simply running:
+Now we can run our dapp by simply running:

 .. code:: bash